 In the pre-dawn hours in mid-November, we are treated to a sky show, courtesy of comet Tempel-Tuttle.

-In 2013, from November 13 through 20, the Leonids meteor shower will return to our skies, as Earth passes through a stream of dust, grit, and organic particles boiled off of Tempel-Tuttle during its past encounters with the sun.
+From November 13 through 20, the Leonids meteor shower returns to our skies, as Earth passes through a stream of dust, grit, and organic particles boiled off of Tempel-Tuttle during its past encounters with the sun.

 The best time to view any meteor shower is typically between midnight and dawn.
 Find a place with dark skies, and set out a sleeping bag.
 Climb in and watch.
 The meteors will appear anywhere in the sky, but their trails will mostly tend to track back to near the constellation Leo, which rises in the east at around midnight.

-This year, your best chances might be between midnight and dawn on the morning of November 18.
+This year, your best chances will be between midnight and dawn on the morning of November 18.

 Here's a report by a Sky Lights visitor on the 2002 Leonids:

 Well, we went out just before 2:00am last night, and we were pleasantly surprised.
 The moonlight was incredibly bright, but the sky was perfectly clear.
 Before we even got a chance to settle in our chairs (in reclined position, of course) we saw quite a few bright meteors, several not that far from the moon itself!

 The peak was just about on time; there were several small outbursts where we saw four or five per second, and two five-to-ten minute periods where there was an average of one per second.
 The lulls never lasted more than two or three minutes until around 3:30am.